 The frieze encircled the cella externally 12 metres above its base.
 It has a total length of 160 metres and is around a metre high.
 It was made by 115 bas-relief blocks with sculpture depictions of people and animals in motion represented, in a continuous way, all along the frieze.

 The faces of the figures resemble each other but they have a great variety in their poses, movements and clothing.
 They are serious and calm, showing character, spirituality and pride.
 The horses of the procession are all shown in profile.
 Some walk quietly, others gallop, and others fight with each other.
 The head mane and tail give each horse distinct individuality.

 The frieze was not only well graven but also well painted with rich colours that embellished the figures.

 The statues in the pediments

 Really noteworthy were the statues in the pediments.
 The pediments are the triangular areas formed by the sloping and horizontal cornices of the roof over the two narrow ends of the temple.
-The colossal sculpures of the Parthenon followed a specific theme.
-The east pediment depicts the birth of the goddess Athena and the west part depicts the conflict between Athena and Poseidon for the possesion of Attica.
+The colossal sculptures of the Parthenon followed a specific theme.
+The east pediment depicts the birth of the goddess Athena and the west part depicts the conflict between Athena and Poseidon for the possession of Attica.

 Monastiraki is one of the most characteristics areas in Athens.
 Athens is an European city but for more than one aspect it doesn’t look as all the other european cities.
 The first time you visit Monastiraki you may wonder if you are in the right country or maybe you are in north africa or in a medioriental city.